PeterShinners/comp/design/structure.md

           |{$in checksum=(|calculate-checksum)})
 ```

-For functions that need controlled output generation, privacy structures using `&{}` or `&[]` disable automatic field export, requiring explicit `$out` scope modifications.
+For functions that need controlled output generation, privacy structures using `&{}` disable automatic field export, requiring explicit `$out` scope modifications.
 This enables complex internal processing without exposing implementation details.
 See [Privacy Structures and Explicit Output](function.md#privacy-structures-and-explicit-output) for detailed coverage of this pattern.